terminusdb/technical-blogs/blogs/whats_in_a_name.md

 in the case of the use of a hash, it is a variety of content addressable hashing.

-Notably, it does *not* disambguate the entire document.
-Usually we understand the *identity* of a thing to outlive its precise data.
+Notably, it does *not* disambiguate the entire document.
+Usually, we understand the *identity* of a thing to outlive its precise data.
 With fully content addressable hashing, a thing's identity is *precisely* the information we have about it.